US grandfather survives week in snowbank on croissants and biscotti

 "I imagine for him there was a lot of fear that this would be the end of his days," Christian said.

-On 9 March, after six days, helicopters finally came to Jerry's rescue - though they almost missed him as pilots nearly ran out of fuel and one mistook Jerry's car for a rock, his grandson said.
+On 9 March, after six days, helicopters finally came to Jerry's rescue - though they almost missed him as pilots nearly ran out of fuel and one mistook the car for a rock, his grandson said.

 They hoisted Jerry into the helicopter and flew him to hospital.